-The main reason why I decided to write this blog, is that a very good friend of mine recently returned from holiday in Thailand (unfortunately not booked through us!) and while he was proudly showing me his holiday snaps we came across some of those posted here.
-I have always been opposed to these establishments, but there was something so starkly inhumane about the state of these noble, wise and impressive animals that it just broke my heart.
+The main reason why I decided to write this blog, is that a very good friend of mine recently returned from a holiday in Thailand (unfortunately not booked through us!) and while he was proudly showing me his holiday snaps we came across some of those posted here.
+I have always been opposed to Thailand’s Tiger Temples and similar establishments, but there was something so starkly inhumane about the state of these noble, wise and impressive animals that it just broke my heart.
 I decided that I had to spread the word somehow.

-Essentially, what I am trying to do here is open people’s eyes to this and to discourage as many as possible from visiting these centres.
-Not only because there are some more genuine, fantastic wildlife viewing opportunities in south east Asia, but mostly because if these centres didn’t attract tourists they would be forced to close; allowing the animals the opportunity of a more dignified existence.
+Essentially, what I am trying to do here is open people’s eyes to this and discourage as many as possible from visiting these centres.
+Not only because there are some more genuine, fantastic wildlife viewing opportunities in southeast Asia, but mostly because if these centers didn’t attract tourists they would be forced to close; allowing the animals the opportunity of a more dignified existence.

 Please note: As a conservationist, I am also a realist and do advocate situations in which people can be educated and experience the glorious nature of wildlife – otherwise why would you want to conserve them?
 I only advocate these opportunities to interact with wildlife if the animals are captive bred, treated in a caring and dignified manner, and the profit gained from the experiences sold go back into nature conservation.
 Otherwise, it is exploitation – pure and simple.